Archives and Special Collections

 The archives are closed Federal Holidays.
 Hours are subject to change.

 Due to limited seating capacity and staff, all visits to the Archives at PAFA are by appointment only.
 Appointments must be made by email only.

 - Appointments must be submitted online 1-2 weeks in advance.

 - Researchers must provide a description of their research project with their appointment requests.

 The Pennsylvania Academy of the Fine Arts, founded in 1805, is the oldest art museum and school in the United States.
 The records in its Archives were accumulated as a result of the Academy's two primary activities: collecting, preserving, and exhibiting art, and training artists.
 An important research facility, the Academy's extensive archives document not only the history of the institution, but the development of the fine arts and art education in America.

-The Dorothy and Kenneth Woodcock Archives’ holdings primarily consist of institutional documents (papers, files, and publications) created by members of the PAFA community and maintained by the Archives as a record of the Institution’s activity.
+The Archives’ holdings primarily consist of institutional documents (papers, files, and publications) created by members of the PAFA community and maintained by the Archives as a record of the Institution’s activity.
 Our archival collection includes: papers, documents, electronic files, photographs, videos, cassettes, financial records, letters, and personal materials relating to PAFA.
-Materials in the Dorothy and Kenneth Woodcock Archives are housed in secure, temperature-controlled environments.
+Materials in the Archives are housed in secure, temperature-controlled environments.

-In order to carry out its mission to acquire materials of enduring value for preservation and access, the Dorothy and Kenneth Woodcock Archives collects the following types of records:
+In order to carry out its mission to acquire materials of enduring value for preservation and access, the Archives collects the following types of records:

 - Non-current records of administration, academic departments and student activities: Records which are no longer of immediate routine use and that document the everyday functions of the Institution.